harsh19shetty/Age-Calculator/README.md

-# Hello-World
+# Age_Calculator
-microservices in python
+This is a 3-tier web application using Docker + Kubernetes with python flask and MySQL DB.